Career Information for a Degree in English

 English teachers are responsible for planning curricula, administering exams and assignments, leading students in discussions and evaluating student progress.
 According to the U.S. Bureau of Labor Statistics (BLS), secondary school English teachers typically major in English and complete teacher education courses (www.bls.gov).
 They must also obtain licensure to teach at public schools.
-According to the BLS, secondary school teachers earned a median salary of $55,050 as of May 2012.
+According to the BLS, all types of secondary school teachers earned a median salary of $55,360 as of May 2013.

 Writers generally hold bachelor's degrees and produce content for magazines, journals, books, online publications, television and film.
 Many writers specialize in specific areas or genres, such as non-fiction articles in a niche subject or science fiction.
 According to the BLS, most writers work on a freelance basis, and many of the jobs are concentrated in New York City, Los Angeles, Chicago and other large metropolitan markets.
-The BLS predicted this occupation to grow at a below-average pace of six percent from 2010-2020.
-In May 2012, writers earned a median salary of $55,940.
+The BLS predicted this occupation to grow at a below-average pace of three percent from 2012-2022.
+In May 2013, writers earned a median salary of $57,750.